1,539 Shares in Vanguard Growth ETF (NYSEARCA:VUG) Purchased by Clarity Financial LLC

-Clarity Financial LLC purchased a new position in Vanguard Growth ETF (NYSEARCA:VUG – Get Rating) in the first quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The institutional investor purchased 1,539 shares of the company’s stock, valued at approximately $443,000.
+Clarity Financial LLC purchased a new position in shares of Vanguard Growth ETF (NYSEARCA:VUG – Get Rating) during the first quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The firm purchased 1,539 shares of the company’s stock, valued at approximately $443,000.

-A number of other hedge funds and other institutional investors have also added to or reduced their stakes in the stock.
-Wealth Alliance Advisory Group LLC raised its holdings in Vanguard Growth ETF by 11.1% in the 1st quarter.
-Wealth Alliance Advisory Group LLC now owns 48,229 shares of the company’s stock worth $13,871,000 after purchasing an additional 4,804 shares during the period.
-Veery Capital LLC raised its holdings in Vanguard Growth ETF by 1.0% in the 1st quarter.
-Veery Capital LLC now owns 56,327 shares of the company’s stock worth $16,200,000 after purchasing an additional 561 shares during the period.
-Riversedge Advisors LLC raised its holdings in shares of Vanguard Growth ETF by 360.4% during the first quarter.
-Riversedge Advisors LLC now owns 11,472 shares of the company’s stock valued at $3,299,000 after acquiring an additional 8,980 shares during the last quarter.
-SOL Capital Management CO raised its holdings in shares of Vanguard Growth ETF by 0.6% during the first quarter.
-SOL Capital Management CO now owns 10,526 shares of the company’s stock valued at $3,027,000 after acquiring an additional 65 shares during the last quarter.
-Finally, Householder Group Estate & Retirement Specialist LLC raised its holdings in shares of Vanguard Growth ETF by 4.6% during the first quarter.
-Householder Group Estate & Retirement Specialist LLC now owns 2,930 shares of the company’s stock valued at $843,000 after acquiring an additional 129 shares during the last quarter.
+Several other hedge funds and other institutional investors also recently added to or reduced their stakes in the stock.
+HBC Financial Services PLLC purchased a new stake in Vanguard Growth ETF in the 4th quarter valued at approximately $25,000.
+Baltimore Washington Financial Advisors Inc. purchased a new stake in shares of Vanguard Growth ETF during the 4th quarter worth approximately $27,000.
+FSB Premier Wealth Management Inc. purchased a new stake in shares of Vanguard Growth ETF during the 4th quarter worth approximately $32,000.
+Sandy Cove Advisors LLC purchased a new stake in shares of Vanguard Growth ETF during the 4th quarter worth approximately $42,000.
+Finally, Versant Capital Management Inc boosted its stake in shares of Vanguard Growth ETF by 1,015.4% during the 4th quarter.
+Versant Capital Management Inc now owns 145 shares of the company’s stock worth $47,000 after acquiring an additional 132 shares in the last quarter.

 Vanguard Growth Index Fund, formerly Vanguard Growth ETF, is an exchange-traded share class of Vanguard Growth Index Fund, which employs a passive management or indexing investment approach designed to track the performance of the MSCI US Prime Market Growth Index (the Index).
 The Index is a diversified index of growth stocks of large United States companies.